Desz01ate/SpotifyListener/README.md

-Same as iTunesListener, with interface to support any music player provider to maximum customization needed.
+A generic player listener with dependency-free from any music provider, giving you the most customizable choice of any provider you want to use (or implement!)